cd-athena/GREEM/README.md

 # Installation

-The [Installation README](INSTALL.md) contains the necessary steps to install all dependencies to run `GREEM`.

 ## Quick Setup

 ****
 If all prerequisites are met, use the quick setup at the root of the project to get started.